 - Relationship.
 Does your remote executive assistant have contracts or agreements with you that outline benefits, define a relationship, or indicate a sense of permanency in working for you?
 Are they working for you on an ongoing basis?

-If you answered yes, your remote executive assistant is probably an employee, not an independent contractor.
+But if you answered yes to any of the bullets above, your remote executive assistant is probably an employee, not an independent contractor.
 As you can see, there are blurry lines between the two.
 It would be pretty easy to ask too much of a remote executive assistant and slip into the realm of employee.

 - What’s the nature or degree of control I exert over my remote executive assistant?

 - How permanent is their working relationship with me?

 - How much have they personally invested in equipment or facilities to work for me?

 - What level of skill, personal judgment, or foresight is necessary for them to do the work?

 - What profit or loss, or risk or opportunity is there for them?